 Protecting submersible pumps in fountains and around pools against ground faults is also required by the National Electric Code.
 While products are readily available to detect faults to earth in these applications, if the pump is driven with a variable frequency drive, monitoring the load side circuit of the drive is quite difficult due to the carrier or switching frequency of the controller used to modify the output.

 The engineers at NK Technologies have solved this problem.
 By studying the output from a pulse width modulated variable speed drive, algorithms were developed to detect only current flowing to ground by filtering out the extraneous noise and distortion inherent in the power supplied from a variable frequency drive.

-The AGV series earth leakage detectors can be set to trip at three field selectable points: 30, 50 or 100 mA.
+The AGV series earth leakage relays can be set to trip at three field selectable points: 30, 50 or 100 mA.
 A delay of up to 10 seconds to the output contact action can also be added.
-Some drives cause zero sequence detection devices to trip when they first start; adding a delay will allow the sensor to pause until this condition dissipates, but still react quickly enough to keep the equipment from being damaged.
+Some drives cause zero sequence detection devices to trip when they first start; adding a delay will allow the relay to pause until this condition dissipates, but still react quickly enough to keep the equipment from being damaged.

-The sensors can be configured so the output relay changes state only when there is a fault detected (-DEN) or when a fault occurs, or the power is removed from the sensor (-ENE), as either can be used to operate the solenoid of a shunt trip breaker.
+The relays can be configured so the output relay changes state only when there is a fault detected (-DEN) or when a fault occurs, or the power is removed from the relay (-ENE), as either can be used to operate the solenoid of a shunt trip breaker.
 The latching (-LA) models only trip when a fault is detected, and are commonly suggested when the contact is used to de-energize a contactor coil.

 Ground Fault (Earth Leakage) Relay

 AGV Series Ground Fault Detectors help protect products and processes from damage due to ground fault conditions by monitoring all current-carrying conductors in grounded single- and three-phase delta or wye systems.